A new paper published in Nature shows potential for graphene bolometers to become a game-changer for quantum technology.

 Now that the new bolometers can compete when it comes to speed, the hope is to utilize the other advantages bolometers have in quantum technology.
 While the bolometers reported in the current work performs on par with the current state-of-the-art voltage measurements, future bolometers have the potential to outperform them.
 Current technology is limited by Heisenberg’s uncertainty principle: voltage measurements will always have quantum noise, but bolometers do not.
 This higher theoretical accuracy, combined with the lower energy demands and smaller size — the graphene flake could fit comfortably inside a single bacterium — means that bolometers are an exciting new device concept for quantum computing.

-The next steps for their research is to resolve the smallest energy packets ever observed using bolometers in real-time and to use the bolometer to measure the quantum properties of microwave photons, which not only have exciting applications in quantum technologies such as computing and communications, but also in the fundamental understanding of quantum physics.
+The next steps for their research are to resolve the smallest energy packets ever observed using bolometers in real-time and to use the bolometer to measure the quantum properties of microwave photons, which not only have exciting applications in quantum technologies such as computing and communications, but also in the fundamental understanding of quantum physics.

-Many of the scientists involved in the researchers also work at IQM, a spin-out of Aalto University developing technology for quantum computers.
+Many of the scientists involved in the research also work at IQM, a spin-out of Aalto University developing technology for quantum computers.
 “IQM is constantly looking for new ways to enhance its quantum-computer technology and this new bolometer certainly fits the bill,” explains Dr. Kuan Yen Tan, Co-Founder of IQM who was also involved in the research.

 Reference: “Bolometer operating at the threshold for circuit quantum electrodynamics” by R. Kokkoniemi, J.-P. Girard, D. Hazra, A. Laitinen, J. Govenius, R. E. Lake, I. Sallinen, V. Vesterinen, M. Partanen, J. Y. Tan, K. W. Chan, K. Y. Tan, P. Hakonen and M. Möttönen, 30 September 2020, Nature.